-- 1. Disaster Recovery Division Supervisor - a) Maintain a listing of available support services and capabilities. - b) Train and exercise volunteer organization personnel. - Participate in state exercises.
+- a) Maintain a listing of available support services and capabilities. - b) Train and exercise volunteer organization personnel. - c) Participate in state exercises.
 Conduct, at least annually, an ESF-18 exercise to validate this annex and supporting SOPs. - d) Annually review the Department of Homeland Security Universal Task List and integrate tasks as appropriate. - e) Ensure all ESF-18 personnel integrate NIMS principles in all planning.
-As a minimum, primary action officers for all ESF-18 agencies will complete FEMA's NIMS Awareness Course or equivalent course.

-2. Volunteer Services Unit Leader

-a) Develop procedures and database for volunteer resources to be used during emergencies or disasters.

-3. Donated Goods Unit Leader

-a) Coordinate with Colleton County Parks and Recreation as well as ESF-5 to identify prospective staging area warehouses available for lease before an event occurs.

-- 1. Disaster Recovery Division Supervisor: - Activate and notify county and municipal agencies and volunteer relief organizations when an emergency or disaster is threatening or has occurred as directed by EOC Incident Commander. - Activate the Donated Goods and Volunteer Services Management System as directed by EOC Incident Commander - Ensure maintenance of accurate records of expenditures for County incurred expenses related to the delivery of services during emergency operations. - d) Assist Communications Group Supervisor with the establishment of radio communications for the support agencies still in need of radios and/or communications. - e) Maintain labor, equipment and materials forms used for possible reimbursement, if authorized.

-2. Volunteer Services Unit Leader

-- a) Activate the Volunteer Services Management System as directed by Recovery Division Supervisor/Section Chief. - Coordinate delivery of volunteer services to the victims; maintain records of services being provided, the location of operations and requirements for support - Ensure maintenance of accurate records of expenditures for County incurred expenses related to the delivery of services during emergency operations. - 3.
-Donated Goods Unit Leader
+As a minimum, primary action officers for all ESF-18 agencies will complete FEMA's NIMS Awareness Course or equivalent course. - 2.
+Volunteer Services Unit Leader - a) Develop procedures and database for volunteer resources to be used during emergencies or disasters. - 3.
+Donated Goods Unit Leader - a) Coordinate with Colleton County Parks and Recreation as well as ESF-5 to identify prospective staging area warehouses available for lease before an event occurs. - B. Response - 1.
+ESF-18 Supervisor: - a) Activate and notify county and municipal agencies and volunteer relief organizations when an emergency or disaster is threatening or has occurred as directed by EOC Incident Commander. - b) Activate the Donated Goods and Volunteer Services Management System as directed by EOC Incident Commander - c) Ensure maintenance of accurate records of expenditures for County incurred expenses related to the delivery of services during emergency operations. - Assist Communications Group Supervisor with the establishment of radio communications for the support agencies still in need of radios and/or communications. - e) Maintain labor, equipment and materials forms used for possible reimbursement, if authorized. - 2.
+Volunteer Services Unit Leader - a) Activate the Volunteer Services Management System as directed by Recovery Division Supervisor/Section Chief. - b) Coordinate delivery of volunteer services to the victims; maintain records of services being provided, the location of operations and requirements for support - c) Ensure maintenance of accurate records of expenditures for County incurred expenses related to the delivery of services during emergency operations. - 3.
+Donated Goods Unit Leader - a) Activate the Donated Goods Management System as directed by Logistics Section Chief.

-- a) Activate the Donated Goods Management System as directed by Recovery Division Supervisor/Section Chief. - b) Implement agreement with United Way, Food Bank Associations and other organizations as required. - c) Coordinate delivery of donated goods to the victims; maintain records of services being provided, the location of operations and requirements for support. - d) Coordinate with ESF-1 (Transportation) for adequate transportation to deliver donated goods from the county warehouse or local reception centers. - e) Ensure maintenance of accurate records of expenditures for County incurred expenses related to the delivery of services during emergency operations.
+- b) Implement agreement with United Way, Food Bank Associations and other organizations as required. - c) Coordinate delivery of donated goods to the victims; maintain records of services being provided, the location of operations and requirements for support. - d) Coordinate with ESF-1 (Transportation) for adequate transportation to deliver donated goods from the county warehouse or local reception centers. - e) Ensure maintenance of accurate records of expenditures for County incurred expenses related to the delivery of services during emergency operations.